KalicoCrew/kalico/docs/MPC.md

 part_cooling_fan: fan
   # this is the fan that is cooling extruded filament and the hotend
   # "fan" will automatically find the part_cooling_fan  (Q??)
-ambient_temp_sensor: [temperature_sensor {name} ]
+ambient_temp_sensor: {temperature_sensor sensor_name}
-  # example: temperature_sensor beacon_coil
+  # Example: temperature_sensor beacon_coil
-  # Optional.
-This parameter can use any sensor but it should be a temperature sensor in proximity to the hotend or
+  # This parameter is optional.
+It can use any sensor but it should be a temperature sensor in proximity to the hotend or
-  # measuring the ambient of the hotend such as a chamber sensor.
+  # measuring the ambient air surrounding the hotend such as a chamber sensor.
 If this is not given MPC will give an estimate.
   # This is used for initial state temperature and calibration but not for actual control.
 ```